andreamanini98/TABEC/README.md

 The following conventions have been followed while generating `.pdf` files:
 * Initial states are identified by a double circle.
 * Invariants are contained in the relative location.
-* Final nodes are colored.
+* Final locations are colored.
+* Guards are green.
+* Updates are purple.

 <h2>Minor things</h2>